 You didn’t love her… Perhaps Ron was right.
 What did Louie know of love?
 Paule had an online membership to The New York Times, watched indie and foreign films on Netflix, and was unrestrained in her criticism of high rises supplanting Manila parks as much as she was of the church’s stance against birth control.
 Louie neither possessed an opinion on the Afghanistan War nor heeded much notice to the ever increasing abundance of shanties along the Metro Manila Skyway.
 As for films, he regarded them as most Filipinos did – mindless distractions – and so he was satisfied with the Hollywood block busters that screened simultaneously in mall cinema complexes throughout the metropolis.

 Paule’s suitcases were charcoal-shaded Samsonite.
 They were of sturdy plastic and modeled after an industrial box.
-The instant Louie grabbed hold of one, he pictured daylight permeating the rooms and halls of the Tolentino estate, rescuing from the shadows family photos that covered the study walls.
-The photo that shone the most brilliant was of Louie, Ron, and their sisters when Noel was just born along with their smiling parents.
+The instant Louie grabbed hold of one, he pictured daylight permeating the rooms and halls of the Tolentino estate, rescuing from the shadows the family photos that covered the study walls.
+The photo that shone the most brilliant was of Louie, Ron, and their sisters when Noel was just born.
+They were posing with their parents.
 Their father was standing behind a chair where their mother was seated.
 She had an arm raised across her bosom so that she could hold his hand that was resting on her shoulder.
 With the other, she cradled Noel.
+Father and mother were both smiling, radiantly so.
 Promise enlivened that photograph, the promise of familial loyalty and harmony, the promise of love.

 In contemplating the meaning of love, Louie was certain of what love was not.
 Love was not the infliction of physical pain.
 Love was not abandonment.
 Love was not betrayal.